 For the 70,000 people in Chester County who lack the funds to buy the food they need, fresh produce is now available to them through our local food cupboards.

 Volunteer groups include local schools, churches, social organizations and businesses.
-The Chester County Food Bank worked with each organization to build, fill, plant and harvest produce.
+The Chester County Food Bank works with organizations to build, plant and harvest produce.
 In 2009, the Food Bank started with just 25 beds at six sites.
-Today we have 537 gardens at over 118 sites, including 42 schools.
-In 2012, through these gardens, we were able to grow over 130,000 pounds of fresh produce that was distributed to our network of 30 cupboards and 61 meal sites.
+Today we have 621 gardens at 122 sites, including 49 schools.

 The good work of our gardens reaches so many people.
 Here is news report from ABC about our gardens. (click here)